 CivilServant, which is incubated by Global Voices, was started by Dr. J. Nathan Matias as his PhD project at the MIT Media Lab and MIT Center for Civic Media.
-The project continues at MIT and at Princeton University, where Nathan is a post-doctoral researcher.
+The project is currently in transition out of MIT into Cornell University, where Nathan is now an assistant professor.
 Experiments conducted by CivilServant are designed by and with online communities, following procedures that are approved by our university ethics boards.
 If you have any questions about this research, please contact J. Nathan Matias on reddit or via email.

 In time, we hope that any community will be able to create an account with CivilServant and set up an experiment on your own.
 For now, if your subreddit is interested to test your moderation ideas, please contact /u/natematias on reddit or send us an email.